 This course acquaints the student with the basic principles of linguistics.
 The study of language and literature will be incomplete without the awareness of linguistics.
-This course helps the student to know how the language is originated and to which family Sanskrit belongs and how far it preserves its original characteristics and what are the changes that occurred in the language during its transition from Indo European to classical Sanskrit.
+This course helps the

-Introduction - Nature and scope of the Science of language, Four divisions - Phonology, Morphology, Syntax and Semanites - Theories about the origin of language, Classification of language - Morphological and Genealogical.
+Introduction - Nature and scope of the Science of language, Four divisions - Phonology, Morphology, Syntax and Semantics - Theories about the origin of language, Classification of language - Morphological and Genealogical.
 Dialects and Cognate languages.

-Phonology - Mechanism of Speech.
-Sonants and Consonants and their classification - Phenetic laws, Causes and types of Phonetic change.
+Phonology - Mechanism of Speech, Sonants and Consonants and their classification - Phonetic laws, Causes and types of Phonetic change.